sitch/Poller.js/README.md

 ##Basic Usage

 ###Initialize
-Takes a truple of arguments: (callback, interval, context).
+Takes a truple of arguments: (callback, interval, context (optional)).

 - callback MUST be a function.
 - interval MUST be a nummber.